Making Pet Portraits from Photos

 The “or more” part usually comes in when the piece is a gift or memorial.
 Getting a perfect reference photo isn’t as easy as grabbing your phone and your dog and heading outside for a quick photoshoot if the dog in question isn’t available.

-In this post I’ll show you some examples of my Pet Portraits, painted from photos.
+In this post I’ll show you some examples of my pet paintings where I referenced photos.
 I have dog portraits, cat portraits, horse portraits.
 At the bottom, I’ve included examples of portraits where several photos are needed, either to fill in details or to add more pets.

 To see a collection of recent Dog Portraits, check out my Dog Portrait Gallery.